Carpenters' Hall: 18th century

 The land on which Carpenters' Hall is built was purchased on behalf of the Carpenters' Company of Philadelphia in 1768 by Benjamin Loxley, Robert Smith, and Thomas Nevell.
 The hall was designed by Robert Smith in the Georgian style based on both the town halls of Scotland, where Smith was born, and the villas of Palladio in Italy.
 The carpenters' guild held their first meeting there on January 21, 1771, and continued to do so until 1777 when the British Army captured Philadelphia.
 On April 23, 1773, which was Saint George's Day, it was used for the founding meeting of the St. George Society of Philadelphia.

 The First Continental Congress of the Thirteen Colonies of North America met at Carpenters Hall from September 5 to October 26, 1774.
 The First Continental Congress resolved to ban further imports of slaves and to discontinue the slave trade within the colonies, a step toward phasing out slavery in British North America.
 It also passed and signed the Continental Association.

-In June 1776, meeting at Carpenters' Hall, the Pennsylvania Provincial Conference declared the Province of Pennsylvania's independence from the British Empire and established the Commonwealth of Pennsylvania, mobilized the Pennsylvania militia for the American Revolutionary War, set up the machinery for the Pennsylvania Provincial Convention from July 15 to September 28 in 1776, which framed the Pennsylvania Constitution of 1776.
+In June 1776, meeting at Carpenters' Hall, the Pennsylvania Provincial Conference declared the Province of Pennsylvania's independence from the British Empire and established the Commonwealth of Pennsylvania, mobilized the Pennsylvania militia for the American Revolutionary War, set up the machinery for the Pennsylvania Provincial Convention from July 15 to September 28, 1776, which framed the Pennsylvania Constitution of 1776.

 In the Second Continental Congress, which met inside present-day Independence Hall in Philadelphia, delegates established the Continental Army and appointed George Washington as its commander-in-chief in 1775.
 The following year, in July 1776, the Second Continental Congress unanimously adopted the Declaration of Independence, which Thomas Jefferson largely authored from his second-floor apartment on Market Street within walking distance of Carpenters' Hall.
 From September 1777 to June 1778, the hall and all of Philadelphia was occupied by the British Army during the Revolutionary War.

 The meeting hall served as a hospital for both British and American troops in the Revolutionary War, and other Philadelphia institutions have held meetings in Carpenters' Hall, including Ben Franklin's Library Company of Philadelphia, the American Philosophical Society, and the First and Second Banks of the United States.

 Carpenters Hall was the site of the 1798 Bank of Pennsylvania heist.

 19th century

-The federal Custom House in Philadelphia was located at Carpenters' Hall between 1802 and 1819, except for a brief interruption between January and April, 1811.
+The federal Custom House in Philadelphia was located at Carpenters' Hall between 1802 and 1819, except for a brief interruption between January and April 1811.